×

 6. While filling mixture is cooking, clean peppers, cut off the tops, and remove seeds and ribs.
 Rinse.

-7. Put peppers upright in a microwave-safe dish.
-Add 1/4 cup of water, cover, and microwave for 5 minutes.
-(Alternate method: bake in oven for 20 minutes at 350 degrees F.).
+7. Put peppers upright in a glass dish.
+Bake in oven for 20 minutes at 350 degrees F. (you can also microwave for 5 minutes).

 8. Place partially cooked peppers in a baking dish lined with parchment paper.
 Make sure the peppers are touching so they support each other as they bake.